progsysseminar15/progsys/writeups/Conway14.md

 are other non-obvious additive operations that could lean Edelweiss more into a general programming domain, or maybe other distributed programming idioms that we could map the lessons of Edelweiss onto: MVCC?
 Distributed consensus?

+### K. Shankari

+Given systems-oriented focus on garbage collection that we have had earlier, it was interesting to see it approached as a logic/lattice problem that could be solved generically.

+However, as a systems person, I would have liked to see an evaluation against prior systems.
+What is the difference from a hand-tuned implementation?
+Does it eliminate the garbage collection overhead?
+Does it make it more expensive to query for records?

+Also, do we ever need to reclaim storage?
+We have discussed in class that storage is cheap.